trstringer/otel-shopping-cart/README.md

 Sample application to highlight distributed tracing and other aspects with [OpenTelemetry](https://opentelemetry.io/).

+## Why?

+OpenTelemetry is great, but generating signals (traces, metrics, and logs) isn't trivial if you're trying to learn, build, or experiment.
+This application is a good source of telemetry.
+Install it, fork it, add to it, do what you want with it!

 ## Usage

 There are a few ways to "use" the application...